klee08/Project_Dashboard_V2/README.md

 - Colab integration version also available at https://colab.research.google.com/drive/1VgtwjDL0uEKNQYNOMgJmVTk1mo1cTXC8?usp=sharing
 - Supervised Regression
 ML Training Process:
-a.
+- a.
 Used min-max scalar to transform the values from 0 to 1
-b.
+- b.
 Split Train and Test by 60%
-c.
+- c.
 Used Sequential Model aand added LSTM Layers to train the model
-d. fit X_train and y_train
+- d. fit X_train and y_train
-e. back testing -Predicted Open vs. Actual open
+- e. back testing -Predicted vs. Actual open comparison
 ![Back Test](https://github.com/klee08/Project_Dashboard_V2/blob/main/Resources/image3.PNG)
 - Discuss any unanticipated insights or problems that arose and how you resolved them.
    Hard to improve accuracy and data loss - more research required to train better